-Through formal psychological consultation, the psychologist or psychological associate can provide a broad range of information to parents/guardians, teachers, and other school staff to assist them in meeting the needs of a student.
+Through formal psychological consultation, the psychology provider can provide a broad range of information to parents/guardians, teachers, and other school staff to assist them in meeting the needs of a student.
 Consultations can provide general information about psychological disorders and learning disabilities, up-to-date research regarding intervention and remediation programs for children, other psychological research relevant to education and assessment, and information about agencies, support groups, and programs which assist children and parents/guardians in the community.
-Through a formal consultation, a psychology service provider can also provide a professional opinion regarding a specific student, to examine reports from outside agencies prepared on a specific learner, and to provide an opinion or advice about how best to use such information.
+Through a formal consultation, a psychology provider can also provide a professional opinion regarding a specific student, to examine reports from outside agencies prepared on a specific learner and share an opinion or advice about how best to use such information.